Welcome to our International Book Club!

-I will post my own review in a couple of weeks.
+I will post my own review in a few weeks.
 Make sure you come back to this page to join in the conversation… we will shortly open up a specific page for discussion which I am so excited about.

 Here's the official book description to whet your appetite:

 Kurt Schindler was an impossible man.
 His daughter Meriel spent her adult life trying to keep him at bay.
 Kurt had made extravagant claims about their family history.
 Were they really related to Franz Kafka and Oscar Schindler, of Schindler's List fame?
 Or Hitler's Jewish doctor – Dr Bloch?
 What really happened on Kristallnacht, the night that Nazis beat Kurt's father half to death and ransacked the family home?